-The Employee's "step anniversary date" for purposes of step advancement eligibility, as used in this Contract, is the day and month established when an Employee is placed into a new pay grade as the result of hire, promotion, or reduction in rank.
-At each Employee's step anniversary date, a performance evaluation will be conducted by the immediate supervisor, reviewed and approved by the Police Chief.
+The Employee's "anniversary date" for purposes of annual advancement eligibility, as used in this Contract, is the day and month established when an Employee is placed into a new pay grade as the result of hire, promotion, or reduction in rank.
+At each Employee's anniversary date, a performance evaluation will be conducted by the immediate supervisor, subject to review, and approval by the Police Chief.